 The latest versions of iOS support an optional display mode that turns everything shown on the screen of an iPhone or iPad to black and white.
 Called Grayscale mode, the setting is mostly intended as an accessibility option, but it has other uses beyond that as well.

-- Open Settings app and go to “General” followed by “Accessibility”
+- Go to “General” and then followed by “Accessibility”

 - Under the ‘VISION’ section, locate “Grayscale” and toggle the switch to the ON position

-The color change of Grayscale mode is immediate and all saturation will be removed, changing the visible screen to what is basically black and white.
+The color change of Grayscale mode is immediate and all saturation will be removed, changing the visible screen to shades of gray into what is basically black and white.